10 Spectacular Michigan Fireworks Shows

 There’s plenty of reason to look up around Independence Day in Battle Creek, when dozens of airborne vehicles fill the sky.
 The week-long holiday celebration features inflight aircraft demonstrations, aerial military reenactments and even an unusual nighttime air show.
 Brightly-colored hot air balloons rise into the sky on two of Battle Creek’s festival days.
 And on July 4th the party culminates with the roar of military aircraft—America’s largest air show—and fireworks.

-Fort Mackinac, where the parade grounds are covered with red-and-white-checked picnic cloths and tables heaped with summertime favorites: BBQ ribs and corn on the cob, hot dogs and burgers, baked beans and watermelon.
+Begin your morning with Mackinac’s immensely popular stone skipping competition, held annually at the island’s Windermere Pointe Beach.
+Then head to Fort Mackinac, where the parade grounds are covered with red-and-white-checked picnic cloths and tables heaped with summertime favorites: BBQ ribs and corn on the cob, hot dogs and burgers, baked beans and watermelon.
 The American Picnic marks a fitting celebration of this all-American holiday, and also include live patriotic music before the nighttime fireworks show, the illuminated Mackinac Bridge in the background.

 All of Grand Rapids looks forward to the city’s Independence Day fireworks, spreading blankets on the lawn at downtown’s Ah-Nab-Awen Park on the banks of the Grand River near the Gerald R. Ford Presidential Museum.
 The fun begins in the early evening with children’s games and crafts, food and live music.
 After dark, the bursting pyrotechnics reflect off Grand Rapids’ downtown office towers and leave a celebratory echo through the city streets.